geraldbryan/Time-Management-Project/README.md

 > **"The bad news is time flies.
 The good news is you are the pilot"** <br> -Michael Altshuler

 Thank you for reading and use the app.
 If you have any feedback, feel free to contact me.
-Cheers to the better us! :)
+Cheers to the better us! :clinking_glasses: